Manifold Matching using Shortest-Path Distance and Joint Neighborhood Selection: Introduction

-In this paper, we consider the manifold matching task for two or more data sets from disparate sources.
-Classical methods for identifying the relationship among multiple random variables are still very popular in theory and practice, such as canonical correlation \citep{Hotelling1936, Kettenring1971, Hardoon2004} and Procrustes transformation \citep{Sibson1978, Sibson1979, GoldbergRitov2009, GowerProcrustesBook}.
-But it has become a much more challenging task to match real data sets collected from distinct sources, such as the same document in different languages, an image and its descriptions, networks of the same actors on different social websites, etc.
+In this paper, we consider the manifold matching task for datasets of multiple modalities, which is traditionally modeled by multiple dependent random variables.
+Conventional methods for identifying the relationship among multiple random variables are still very popular in theory and practice, such as canonical correlation \citep{Hotelling1936, Kettenring1971, Hardoon2004} and Procrustes transformation \citep{Sibson1978, Sibson1979, GoldbergRitov2009, GowerProcrustesBook}.
+However, it has become a much more challenging task to match real datasets of multiple modalities from disparate sources due to their complex dependency structures, such as the same document in different languages, an image and its descriptions, or networks of the same actors on different social websites.

-There are many recent endeavors regarding data fusion and manifold matching \citep{LafonKellerCoifman2006, WangMahadevan2008, WangMahadevan2012, SharmaKumar2012, PriebeMarchette2012}.
-Similar to dimension reduction of a single data set, manifold matching can serve as a feature extraction step to explore multiple data sets, and has also been shown to help subsequent inference in object recognition, information retrieval, and transfer learning \citep{KimKittlerCipolla2007, PanYang2010, SunPriebe2012, SunPriebeTang2013, ShenSunTangPriebe2014}.
-Furthermore, the matching task is important on its own and has been applied to explore multiple graphs and networks \citep{LyzinskiFishkindPriebe2014, JoshuaEtAl2015, LyzinskiFishkindPriebe2016}: one such application is seeded graph matching, where two large networks are collected but only a percentage of training vertices have known correspondence; then the remaining vertices need to be matched properly to uncover the potential correspondence.
+There have been many recent endeavors regarding data fusion and manifold matching \citep{LafonKellerCoifman2006, WangMahadevan2008, WangMahadevan2012, SharmaKumar2012, PriebeMarchette2012, SunPriebeTang2013, ShenSunTangPriebe2014}.
+Similar to dimension reduction for datasets of a single modality, manifold matching can serve as a feature extraction step to explore datasets of multiple modalities, and has also been shown to help subsequent inference in object recognition \citep{KimKittlerCipolla2007}, information retrieval \citep{SunPriebe2012}, and transfer learning \citep{PanYang2010}.
+Furthermore, the matching task is important on its own and has been applied to explore multiple graphs and networks \citep{LyzinskiFishkindPriebe2014, JoshuaEtAl2015, LyzinskiFishkindPriebe2016}.
+One such application is seeded graph matching, where two large networks are collected but only a percentage of training vertices have known correspondence.
+Then the remaining vertices need to be properly matched to uncover potential correspondence and benefit later inference.